 The programme of study also comprises the following semester course on contemporary Islamic thought:

 2M001 Methodology of advanced research (CELESTE INTARTAGLIA)

 The thesis concludes the two-year course of study for obtaining the Licentiate.
 It consists of a scientific monograph on an original topic of Islamic Studies.
 Such a scientific monograph should make a real contribution, however modest, to furthering knowledge in the Islamic science studied.
 This, therefore, excludes the repeating of subjects already studied by others or the simple reviewing of studies already conducted on the chosen topic.
 This ‘original topic’ indicates a new subject or the updating of a subject already studied by others.

-The choice of the Arabic text will be made in harmony with an advisor who will closely follow the development of the writing of the thesis.
+The choice of the Arabic text will be made in dialogue with an advisor who will closely follow the development of the writing of the thesis.
 The defence will take place in the presence of and with the adjudication of the advisor and a reader.

 For the final assessment of the thesis, the written work counts for 75% and the defence for 25%.